 Here’s our list of best software for photographers

 Having robust photo editing software on your Mac is almost as important as shooting on a good camera with a powerful lens.
-Pollar gives you the editing power you need in a clean and glossy interface.
-With numerous filters, you’ll quickly jazz up your photos before posting, while more advanced controls let you do anything from color correction to retouching.
-Plus, Polarr has built-in tutorials for all major controls, making it the best photo editing software for non-pros and beginners.
+CameraBag Pro gives you the editing power you need in a clean and glossy interface.
+With 200+ professional filters, you’ll quickly jazz up your photos before posting, while more advanced controls let you do anything from color correction to retouching.
+Based on a powerful processing engine, CameraBag Pro is the best photo and video editing software designed for speed and quality.

 Gemini 2: Duplicate photo finder for Mac

 It often takes a dozen takes to catch the smile on your baby’s face or capture a skater in motion.
 The problem is that similar shots add up and make it hard for you to find the ones you actually like.
 And if they get out of hand, eventually you’ll find yourself running out of disk space.
 Before that happens, add a duplicate photo finder to your workflow.
 Gemini 2 finds not only exact duplicates (which typically appear when you merge several libraries), but also those lookalike photos.
 You can quickly compare images, check mark the copies you don’t like, and bulk delete them in a click.